Lexical convergence and collective identities on Facebook: Results and discussion

 and the set $V^L_{\text{conspir}}$ of users with polarization more than $95\%$ towards conspiracy

-such sets correspond to the two peaks of the bimodal distribution of Fig \ref{fig:userpol} and their cardinalities show that most of the users are highly polarized: $\lvert V^L_{\text{science}}\rvert=243,977$ and $\lvert V^L_{\text{conspir}}\rvert=758,673$.
-This confirms the existence of two well-formed and highly segregated communities around conspiracy and scientific topics \cite{Bessi2014,ZolloPONE2015,BessiPONE1-2015,Bessi2015,Bessi2016,ZolloPONE2017} - i.e., users are mainly active in only one category.
+such sets correspond to the two peaks of the bimodal distribution of Figure \ref{fig:userpol} and their cardinalities show that most of the users are highly polarized: $\lvert V^L_{\text{science}}\rvert=243,977$ and $\lvert V^L_{\text{conspir}}\rvert=758,673$.
+This confirms the existence of two well-formed and highly segregated communities around scientific and conspiracy topics \cite{Bessi2014,BessiPONE1-2015,Bessi2015,Bessi2016,Brugnoli2019,ZolloPONE2015} - i.e., users are mainly active in only one category.

 As a further step, we focus on the commenting activity of polarized users.
 Far from promoting shared interests between the co-commenters, science and conspiracy pages could be co-opted as contexts in which rapport-threatening disagreements take place.
 Nevertheless, we find that most of the users of $V^L_{\text{science}}$ ($V^L_{\text{conspir}}$) almost exclusively comment on just science (conspiracy) pages.
-Fig \ref{fig:comments} shows the fraction of comments of polarized users as a function of their engagement $\psi(\cdot)$ both in the case of users polarized toward science (left panel) and in the case of users polarized toward conspiracy (right panel).
+Figure \ref{fig:comments} shows the fraction of comments of polarized users as a function of their engagement $\psi(\cdot)$ both in the case of users polarized toward science (left panel) and in the case of users polarized toward conspiracy (right panel).
 Inset plots show the same quantities as a function of the number of comments they wrote.

 Hence, posts where polarized users of both communities commented are extremely rare and mainly confined on the conspiracy side ($5,760$ on a total of $7,751$).
 Users polarized towards science or conspiracy mainly concentrate their commenting activity on posts from pages of their own community, and this trend grows both with the engagement and with the number of comments expressed.